Friday, May 23, 2008

 Mighty Aphrodite

 Believe it or not, the fuzzy creature pictured left is actually a worm, closely related to the earthworm.
 The great taxonomist Linnaeus named it Aphrodite aculeate.
-While one might hope he was appreciating the animal’s iridescent beauty, it seems that he was attempting a lame and tasteless joke.
+While one might hope he was appreciating the animal’s iridescent beauty, it seems that he was attempting a lame vagina joke.

 The common name “Sea Mouse” likely arose because of Aphrodite aculeate’s resemblance to the furry rodent when washed up on shore or in fishermen’s nets.
 The sea mouse sports a dense mat of deep red or brown hairs on its back, finer iridescent blue-green bristles along its sides, and pink segmented flesh more akin to its earthworm cousin along its belly.
 (Photos courtesy of Paul Kay, the University of Massachusetts, and The Loop.)